Masters

 this new anthology more than a dozen respected names in Medieval

-and Renaissance scholarship have come together to present a variety of
+and Renaissance fighting arts scholarship have come together to present

-fighting lore from the rich heritage of the European fight masters, circa
+a variety of fighting lore from the rich heritage of the European

-The list of legendary fighters and instructors contained within these
+The list of key fighters and teachers of the era contained within these

 pages reads like a combat honor roll and includes Johannes Liechtenauer,